Practical Test Preparation

 There are currently three test centres in Nottingham, at Chilwell, Colwick and Watnall, I have experience at all three test centres and the areas where tests are undertaken (but noting that many test routes changed in December 2017 as part of the change in format to the practical driving test).

-I have prepared three guides (one for each of Nottingham’s test centres, at Chilwell, Colwick and Watnall), which are available on a private page in this website (available only to my current learners who have liked my Facebook page).
+I have prepared three guides (one for each of Nottingham’s test centres, at Chilwell, Colwick and Watnall), which are available on a private page in this website.

 If you are learning to drive with me, it is important that you have had a discussion with me about your readiness to take a test (and are aware of my current availability) before you book a test.